 The li-Anthawirriyarra Sea Ranger Unit runs Turtle Camp at Maabayny (North Beach) on West Island, where visitors can participate in turtle research as well as experience Yanyuwa culture.

 During their time on the island, visitors take part in research that the Rangers and Yanyuwa families undertake every year during the peak nesting time for Wirndiwirndi (flatback turtles/natator depressus).

-They also had an opportunity to interact with the Rangers and Yanyuwa families and were even given lessons in Yanyuwa song and dance.
+They also have an opportunity to interact with the Rangers and Yanyuwa families and are even given lessons in Yanyuwa song and dance.

 Although the flatback turtle can be found offshore from Australia, New Guinea and occasionally Indonesia, it nests only on beaches in northern Australia.
 It is regarded as a threatened species and is protected under Australian legislation.